CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 for each Episode of the Series.
 Since we just added _Breaking Bad_, all images should show as missing.

-5. For Season 1 Episode 1, click the small TMDb logo.
+5. Under _Source Images_, for Season 1 Episode 1, click the browse
+:material-grid-large: icon.
 This will launch a browser for all Source Images on TMDb.
 Clicking any image will request TCM download it and store it inside the Source Image directory.
 Download any image.

     ??? tip "Image Resolution"